tethysplatform/tethys/docs/software_suite.rst

    :width: 300px
    :align: right

-Tethys Software Suite uses `Docker <https://www.docker.com/>`_ virtual container system to simplify the installation of some elements.
+Tethys Platform uses `Docker <https://www.docker.com/>`_ virtual container system as an optional component to simplify the installation of some elements.
 Docker images are created and used to create containers, which are essentially stripped down virtual machines running only the software included in the image.
 Unlike virtual machines, the Docker containers do not partition the resources of your computer (processors, RAM, storage), but instead run as processes with full access to the resources of the computer.

-Three Docker images are provided as part of Tethys Software Suite including:
+Four Docker images are supported as part of Tethys Platform including:

 * PostgreSQL with PostGIS
 * 52° North WPS
+* GeoServer
-* GeoServer.
+* THREDDS

 The installation procedure for each software has been encapsulated in a Docker image reducing the installation procedure to three simple steps: